Our Therapists

 Bushra is an experienced and passionate behaviour therapist.
 She has adequate professional knowledge to conduct direct and indirect assessments, design behaviour management plans, implement behavioural interventions to reinforce positive behaviours and closely observe and monitor behaviours to analyse the effectiveness of interventions.

-Bushra is very friendly and dedicated to educating families/parents on strategies to support their children in their home and community environment.
+Bushra is very friendly and dedicated to educating families with strategies to support their children in their home and community environment.

 Bushra is keen to learn and is completing her Master's in Inclusive and Special Education.
 She also has a Master's in Literature, a Graduate Certificate in Inclusive and Special Education (Learning Difficulties Support Teaching), a Bachelor's in History and Social Studies, and a Bachelor's in Education (Middle and Secondary Schools).